40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH2 -- variables.md

 You will know how to

   + define a variable
+  + define a variable with specific type or specific attributes
   + access a variable
   + assign a value to a variable

 ## CH2-1 -- define a variable
+### define a global variable
 > [!IMPORTANT]
 > If you don't initalize value when declaring (i.e. just type an identifier),
 >